 A lumbar bulging disc is a bulging intervertebral disc located in the lower portion of the spine.
 Due to the location of the disc bulge, if spinal nerve roots are compressed, symptoms are usually felt in the low back, buttocks, legs and feet.

 True to its name, a lumbar bulging disc occurs in the lumbar area of the spine.
 The lumbar spine has five bones, or vertebrae, which are labeled L1-L5 (although some people have six lumbar vertebrae).
 Roughly speaking, the lumbar vertebrae span from the waist to the top of the hips.
-Sometimes, the symptoms of a lumbar bulging disc are related to impingement of the sciatic nerve—a nerve fiber that begins in the lower back and travels through the buttocks and legs.
+Sometimes, the symptoms of a lumbar bulging disc are related to impingement of the sciatic nerve—a large, long nerve fiber that begins in the lower back and travels through the buttocks and back of the legs.
 In these cases the condition is referred to as sciatica.

 - The lumbar region bears the bulk of the body’s weight.

-- It is common for this area to receive direct trauma due to falls, car accidents, and participation in sports.
+- It is common for this area to receive direct trauma due to falls, car accidents and participation in sports.

-Laser Spine Institute offers several outpatient, minimally invasive procedures—such as percutaneous endoscopic discectomy—for the treatment of lumbar bulging disc and many other conditions.
+Laser Spine Institute offers several outpatient, minimally invasive procedures—such as percutaneous endoscopic discectomy—for the treatment of lumbar bulging discs and many other conditions.
 Please contact us for more information.
 We will be happy to provide you with a free MRI or CT scan review.